 Before the data lake: The organization was struggling with data quality issues, a fragmented data architecture and outdated data management tools.
 More specifically, they had more than 8,000 separate databases; 2,600 applications; and multiple claims, policy and administration systems in multiple languages being used by lines of business in different locations.
 Also, the organization was unable to effectively institute and enforce enterprise-wide governance and data quality controls to support security, editing and regulatory reporting – as well as cost-effective data lifecycle management of the company’s aging portfolio with 50% of data older than 10 years and 33% older than 20 years.

-With the data lake: Working with the organization's existing data lake, Zaloni layered on its integrated Bedrock data lake management and governance platform, its Mica self-service data preparation platform and a data catalog to create a centralized data bureau.
-This scalable, modern data architecture enabled automated data ingestion; metadata management; data governance such as lineage, data quality and privacy and security; and data lifecycle management.
+With the data lake: Working with the organization's existing data lake, Zaloni layered on its integrated data lake management, governance and self-service data platform, the Zaloni Data Platform (ZDP), to create a centralized data bureau.
+This scalable, modern data architecture enabled automated data ingestion; metadata management; data governance such as lineage, data quality, privacy and security; and data lifecycle management.

-Results: Zaloni’s data lake management, governance and data preparation platforms are enabling the organization to provide centralized data and data services to its various lines of business for advanced analytics.
+Results: ZDP is enabling the organization to provide centralized data and data services to its various lines of business for advanced analytics.
 Business end users have broader, yet controlled access to data and are able to correlate data and drive shared data insights across the organization, bridging the gaps between different lines of business, financial systems and more.
 The combination of traditional analytics and insights from unstructured data in the data lake supports a number of key use cases, including Customer 360, automated risk detection and compliance controls.
 Furthermore, data in motion combined with data at rest is enabling insurers to take risk management as well as risk mitigation actions in near real-time.